CovOpen/CovQuestions/json-logic/README.md

 question_id.unselectedCount // Count of not-selected options
 question_id.option.option_id.selected // True or false, indicating if option_id was selected
 ```

+For date-specific questions, `value` is the date difference to the current date in days.

 ### Special Variables